sgchris/greq/design.md

 ## Greq file spec

-Greq file consist of 3 parts separated by 4 dash ("-") characters.
+Greq file consist of 3 parts separated by 4 equal ("=") characters (at least 4, can be more).
 The first part is the request metadata, the second part is the HTTP request, and the third part is the assertions and callbacks part.
 Example: